-As you start to explore your car options, it’s a good idea to first determine how much you can afford.
+As you start to explore vehicle options, it’s a good idea to first determine how much car you can afford.
 Start by reviewing your monthly budget to see what works with your cash flow.
 Then compare cars in your price range.

 To lower your monthly financial obligation, you’ll probably want to contribute a down payment by trading in your old vehicle, paying part in cash or a combination of both.
 As a general rule, aim to make a down payment equal to 20% of the car’s value down for a new car, and at least 10% down for a used car.